nimshafernando/Mint-Watches-SSP2-Final-Assignment-CB011990/README.md

 # Mint Watches Backend 🛠️

 **The Core Engine for a Seamless E-Commerce Experience**
+This project was submitted as an university assignment thus the repo name is "Mint-Watches-SSP2-Final-Assignment-CB011990".
 Mint Watches Backend is built with Laravel, offering a robust and scalable infrastructure for managing data, business logic, and secure transactions.
 This backend powers both the customer-facing Flutter application and the admin panel, ensuring efficient e-commerce operations.

 ---